Skip to main content

-These 10 chilling objects show how instruments of agony were designed and used to inflict brutal punishment over the centuries.
+These instruments of agony from the infamous Tower of London were used to inflict brutal punishments over centuries.

-Invented as an instrument of torture in the reign of Henry VIII by Sir Leonard Skeffington, Lieutenant of the Tower of London, the Scavenger’s Daughter was a ‘chief English sort of torture next after the rack’.
-By swinging the head down and forcing the knees up in a sitting position, the frame compressed the body until the ribs, breastbone and spine could be dislocated.
+Invented as an instrument of torture in the reign of Henry VIII by Sir Leonard Skeffington, Lieutenant of the Tower of London, the Scavenger’s Daughter was the 'chief English sort of torture next after the rack.'
+By forcing the head down and the knees up into a sitting position, the frame compressed the body until the ribs, breastbone and spine could be dislocated.
 The severe compression was said to have applied such pressure that ‘a quantity of blood [was] expelled from the mouth and nostrils’.

 2. Executioner’s Mask